Eden Park railway station: Early years (1882–1923)

-Initially the line was of questionable commercial value as the area was largely rural although it was an attractive location for Londoners wishing to escape to the countryside.
+Initially the line was of questionable commercial value, as the area was largely rural, although it was an attractive location for Londoners wishing to escape to the countryside.

-In 1898 the South Eastern Railway and the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway and thus Eden Park became a SE&CR station.
+In 1898, the South Eastern Railway and the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway and thus Eden Park became a SE&CR station.

 The signal box was closed in 1899.

-By 1912 services had increased to 15 each way but only two of these actually operated through to London the rest terminating at Elmers End.
-In 1909 the 8:37 a.m.
-Hayes - Charing Cross service was formed of Continental boat train stock where on arrival it was used to work the 10:00 a.m.
-Charing Cross - Folkestone boat train.
+By 1912, services had increased to 15 each way but only two of these actually operated through to London; the rest terminated at Elmers End.

-On 14 June 1913 members of the Suffragettes movement planted a bomb which was discovered in the ladies waiting room at the station.
-The clock-work mechanism had stopped working and so it failed to go off.
-This event followed the death of Emily Wilding Davison six days earlier after her attempt to stop the King's horse at the Epsom Derby.
+On 14 June 1913, members of the Suffragettes movement planted a bomb which was discovered in the ladies waiting room at the station.
+The clockwork mechanism had stopped working and so it failed to go off.
+This event followed the death of Emily Wilding Davison six days earlier, after her attempt to stop the King's horse at the Epsom Derby.

 Southern Railway (1923–1947)

 Following the Railways Act 1921 (also known as the Grouping Act), Eden Park became a Southern Railway station on 1 January 1923.

-The line was electrified with limited electric services commencing on 21 September 1925 before a full electric service started operation on 28 February 1926.
+The line was electrified, with limited electric services commencing on 21 September 1925 before a full service started operation on 28 February 1926.
 Following the electrification house building started to increase in the area and as a result so did patronage of the station.
-In 1925, 61 season tickets were sold but nine years later this had increased to 4,188.
+In 1925, 61 season tickets were sold but this had increased to 4,188 nine years later.
 Similarly, 7,000 tickets were issued in 1925 but in 1934 that had risen to 75,000 tickets per year.

-Between 1929 and 1930 a trailing siding from the up line on the east side of the station was in use in conjunction with the construction of the Monks Orchard (Bethlem Royal) Hospital in Shirley.
+Between 1929 and 1930, a trailing siding from the up line on the east side of the station was in use in conjunction with the construction of the Monks Orchard (Bethlem Royal) Hospital in Shirley.

 British Railways (1948–1994)

-On 1 January 1948 following nationalisation of the railways Eden Park became part of British Railways Southern Region.
+On 1 January 1948, following nationalisation of the railways, Eden Park became part of British Railways' Southern Region.

-Upon sectorisation in 1982, three passenger sectors were created: InterCity, operating principal express services; and London & South East (renamed Network SouthEast in 1986) who operated commuter services in the London area.
+Upon sectorisation in 1982, London & South East operated commuter services in the London area; it was renamed Network SouthEast in 1986.